-6.1 While we hope this policy gives you the reassurance you need to raise matters internally, we would rather you raised a matter with the appropriate regulator than not at all.
-Provided you are acting in good faith and you have evidence to back up your concern, you can also contact:
+6.1.
+While we hope this policy gives you the reassurance you need to raise matters internally, we would rather you raised a matter with the appropriate regulator than not at all.
+Provided you have a genuine concern and are acting in the public interest you can also contact:

-Audit Commission for England and Wales Tel 020 7828 1212 www.audit.commission.gov.uk
+Audit Commission for England and Wales Tel 020 7828 1212 www.audit.commision.gov.uk